Alfresco/docs-alfresco/content-services/latest/config/mtls.md

 |encmetadatapass|Any string between 6 and 1023 characters|Specifies the password for the encryption key.
 Key alias: metadata.
 A prompt will be shown for the default value.|
 |alfrescoformat|classic/current|Default format for certificates: current for IE SS 2.0.0+ and classic for previous versions.
 The default value is `current`. `classic` value settings: Keystore type: JCEKS.
 Key algorithm: DESede.
 Creates a password file. `current` value settings: Keystore type: PKCS12, Key algorithm: AES, Keysize: 256, No password file created.|

-**Script: run_additional**
-Generates a keystore and truststore for a service.
+**Script: run_additional**: Generates a keystore and truststore for a service.
 Can be ran with assignment of role (client/server) to generate 2 separate sets of those.

 |Parameter|Value|Description|
 |---------|-----|-----------|